MarkMT/guides/source/localizable/components/triggering-changes-with-actions.md

 When the user enters their message into the input field, the message text will now be available to the component as `confirmValue`.
-Then, once they click the "Ok" button, the `submitConfirm` action will be triggered, calling `onConfirm` with the provided `confirmValue`, thus invoking the `sendMessage` action in `send-message` with both the `messageType` and `messageText` arguments.
+Then, once they click the "OK" button, the `submitConfirm` action will be triggered, calling `onConfirm` with the provided `confirmValue`, thus invoking the `sendMessage` action in `send-message` with both the `messageType` and `messageText` arguments.

 ## Invoking Actions Directly on Component Collaborators